Free Online Tools Logo

 Step 1: Copy your JWT from the Authorization header, response payload, or local storage where it is stored.
 A complete JWT looks like: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIn0.dozjgNryP4J3jVmNHl0w5N_XgL0n3I9PlFUP0THsR8U (three parts separated by dots).

 Step 2: Paste the JWT into the decoder input field.
-The tool will immediately parse the three components (header, payload, and signature) and display them in readable JSON format.
+This free online JWT decoder will immediately parse the three components (header, payload, and signature) and display them in readable JSON format.

 Step 3: Review the Header section to see the algorithm used for signing (typically HS256, RS256, or similar).
 This tells you how the token was cryptographically signed.